dnadella787/Argparse-for-CPP/README.md

-NOTE:
-- Working on rewriting unit tests for the new interface, adding more unit tests, and passing all the unit tests
-- documentation also needs to be updated

 An argparse implementation written in C++.
 This version is meant to use more object oriented design to do the parsing.
-Includes a test module that checks for proper behavior.
-The test module uses CMake with googletest to run.

-This is no longer a work in progress since it works for my purposes, but, I will continue to add more functionality for negative numbers and variability of number of args for a flag.
-Also going to make it so all errors are outputted before exiting instead of just the first one.

 There is an argument class that is similar to the python add_argument method except that each argument must be initialized as an argument object first and then added to the parser object.